paulscherrerinstitute/fast-feedback-indexer/README.md

 Develop an indexer for fast feedback

-*Status*: We're optimistic that it does what it's supposed to. *Luis Barbas* PyTorch implementation has been benchmarked extensively here at PSI and shows indexing quality on par with other known indexers and superior speed.
-This CUDA version is behind the PyTorch implementation, but I'm trying to catch up.
+*Status*: We're optimistic that it does what it's supposed to. *Filip Leonarski* will integrate this code into CrystFEL.

+*Luis Barbas* PyTorch implementation has been benchmarked extensively here at PSI and shows indexing quality on par with other known indexers and superior speed.
+This CUDA version has been tested internally as well, shows indexing quality on par with XGandalf and superior speed.

 *Issues*: Implemented in CUDA, so only Nvidia GPUs are supported currently.
 Good guess of initial cell required.